auxoncorp/modality-probe/README.md

 ```

 This will place a Modality causal-coordinate into your log message, so
-that later in offline processing any given log message can be correlated
+that later in offline processing any given log message can be
-with a specific location in the Modality probe's logical timeline.
-With
+correlated with a specific location in the Modality probe's logical
-just a little bit of effort you can now stitch together the causal history
+timeline.
+You can now stitch together the causal history of your
-of your typical device logging along side Modality's events & expectations.
+typical device logging along side Modality's events & expectations.

 ## Running the tests

-To run the the Rust unit & property-based test suites you need to run:
+To run the Rust unit & property-based test suites you need to run:

 ```shell
 $ cargo test --features std